States of Palau

 Palau is divided into sixteen administrative regions, called states.
 Palau has a high ratio of government offices to citizens, with 16 states and both a tribal chiefdom and elected legislature in each state, for 20,000 people.

+The majority of the country's population lives in Koror State.
+Airai is the only other state with a population exceeding 1,000, and three states have populations of fewer than 100.